Hi-end and High Resolution Art Reproduction

 High resolution.
 How high?

-A balance of many factors and Hasselblad multishot digital backs
+A balance of many factors and top camera systems

 Leonardo Da Vinci and Pisanello

-In order to choose the images resolution we always keep in mind the goal we are trying to reach.
+In order to choose the images resolution I always keep in mind the goal we are trying to reach.
 Here are a couple of examples.

-The second example is the reproduction of Pisanello’s “San Giorgio, the princess and the dragon” kept in the Church of Sant’Anastasia in Verona, Italy.
-Michael Lake, the architect who is in charged of the image of the Association Chiese Vive of Verona, was looking for a way to show to the public this magnificent piece which, placed at a high of about 50 ft. could not be appreciated.
-Being the piece about 430 ft², it required a file of large size.
-We took five different shots at 88 Mp that were later stitched together resulting in an image with a total resolution of 26901×14419 pix, equal to 388 Mp.
+The second example is the reproduction of Pisanello’s “San Giorgio, the Princess and the Dragon” kept in the Church of Sant’Anastasia in Verona, Italy.
+Michael Lake, the architect who is in charged of the PR promotion of the Association Chiese Vive of Verona, was looking for a way to show to the public this magnificent piece which, placed at a high of about 50 ft. could not be appreciated.
+Being the painting about 430 ft², it required a file of large size.
+I took five different shots at 88 Mp that were later stitched together resulting in an image with a total resolution of 26901×14419 pix, equal to 388 Mp.
 The result is exceptional.

 Perception and Objectivity